A survey of $\chi$-boundedness: Examples

 \section{Examples}

 Before we begin on any of the three main topics, let us give some useful graphs: different kinds of graphs, that are triangle-free (that is, they have clique number two) and have arbitrarily large chromatic number.
-The second example is just an existence proof rather than a construction, but the others are explicit constructions.
+Most of them are explicit constructions.
+(The {\em girth} of a graph is the minimum length of its cycles.)